quinlan-lab/proj-mutator-mapping/docs/reference.md

-See below for descriptions of relevant method for computing IHD.
+See below for descriptions of relevant methods for computing IHD.

-::: scripts.utils
+::: ihd.utils